bigeasy/prolific/prolific.monitor/README.md

-Prolific Pumper
+## Prolific Monitor

 Monitor a Prolific-enabled child process gathering and verifying chunked log messages and feeding them to log processors.